ducpham03/World-Happiness-Score-Analysis/README.md

 This model explains the variance in the Happiness Score.
 The coefficients of GDP per capita, Social support, Health life expectancy, Freedom to make life choices, Generosity, and Perception of corruption are all statistically significant, indicating that these factors are significantly associated with the Happiness Score.

+______________________

 **Conclusion**

-The findings of this study suggest that factors like GDP per capita, Social support, and Health life expectancy are all important factors associated with the Happiness Score.
+The findings of this study suggest that factors like GDP per capita, Social support, Health life expectancy, etc... are all important factors associated with the Happiness Score.
 The linear regression model can be used to predict Happiness scores as a function of these factors.

 **Recommendations**

-Future research could investigate the causal relationship between Happiness Score and GDP per capita, Social support, Health life expectancy...
+Future research could investigate the causal relationship between Happiness Score and GDP per capita, Social support, Health life expectancy, etc...
 Additionally, future research could explore other factors that may be associated with the Happiness Score, such as education, employment, and social safety nets.